jae0/adapt/README.md

 https://docs.google.com/spreadsheets/d/1tgf2H9gDmRnGDGeQE-fC9IPhrmNxP8-JC7Nnnob_vuY/edit#gid=1323236978

 This data was/is compiled and updated by Jennifer Strang and Nathalie Saint-Jacques.
 You can use this as a template.

-Alternatively, you can directly estimate the numbers required and manually create the data structures (see example below).
+Alternatively, you can directly estimate the numbers required and manually create the data structures (see example in and assimilated in https://github.com/jae0/adapt/blob/master/R/data_provinces_of_canada.R ).

 Please note: No guarantees are being made here.
 There are always errors in models, programs that implement such models and in the data itself.
 However, this is a functional way of helping make sense of information such that we can engage in more informed discussions with your community on next steps in these trying times.